kkonstantin08/Differential-drive-robot/README.md

 ---

 This project represents the modeling and control of a robot vacuum cleaner using differential drive.
-The robot is capable of autonomously navigating a room, avoiding obstacles, and performing cleaning tasks using the "snake" algorithm.
+The robot is capable of autonomously navigating a room, performing cleaning tasks using the "snake" algorithm.
 The project includes the development of a program that visualizes the robot's movement in real-time and displays its trajectory.

 ## Project Goals